How to Create Shift Roster 24×7 with Excel Automation

 This will give you M1.

-• After that, hold and drag the M1 cell rightward to get Shift Roster for the first employee.
+• Hold and drag the first result cell to the right to get Shift Roster for the first employee.

 Formula for creating shift roster

-• And hold and drag the entire selected range downwards to copy the formula from E8 to AI17.
+• Then hold and drag the entire selected range downwards to copy the formula from E8 to AI17.

 Copying formula in all rows

-• Now, for the second employee’s First Shift, select M2.
+• For the second employee’s First Shift, select M2.

 And the second row will be filled with Shift legends indicating the employee’s shift on each date.